Window

 def main(page: ft.Page):

-page.window.bgcolor = ft.colors.TRANSPARENT
+page.window.bgcolor = ft.Colors.TRANSPARENT

-page.bgcolor = ft.colors.TRANSPARENT
+page.bgcolor = ft.Colors.TRANSPARENT

 page.window.title_bar_hidden = True